 If you don’t want to grow a mo – or you can't – you can support men’s health by getting involved in Move for Movember.
-That means get active, set physical goals and do something good for yourself while supporting the work of the Movember Foundation.
+Walking or running 60km over the month means you’ll do something good for yourself while supporting the work of the Movember Foundation.

 If you need more convincing to get involved, check out some facts and figures about Kiwi men’s health, and let’s make this Movember the best one yet!